hekar/blog/source/_posts/2019-08-30-how-I-stopped-hopping.md

 There is little point in moving between Linux distributions, especially if they are merely derivatives of existing operating systems supported by major communities with funding.
 The point of an operating system is not to use the operating system, but to use the applications supported by the system.
 Operating systems do not do functional tasks.
 They provide support for doing functional tasks to applications.
 Applications do the functional tasks.
 This is why Ubuntu became so popular.
 Ubuntu got out of the way of users and made it easier to install applications.

-Linus Torvalds said the same as he pointed out he used Fedora, because it was easy to install and use.
-He didn't pay much attention to the Linux distribution, because it's not relevant.
-He wanted to use applications and work on the Linux kernel.
+Linus Torvalds said the same as he pointed out why he used Fedora.
+Because it was easy to install and use.
+He didn't pay much attention to the Linux distribution.
+The distribution is not relevant.
+Applications are relevant.
+Linus wanted to use applications and develop the Linux kernel.
 Not play around with Linux distributions.

 ### Tips to stop